Flying With a Cat

-"AIRLINE TRAVEL WITH CATS CAN BE COMPLICATED AND RISKY IF NOT DONE CORRECTLY".
+"FLYING WITH PETS CAN BE COMPLICATED AND RISKY IF NOT DONE CORRECTLY".

 Wouldn't you like to travel on an airline with your cat, knowing that you have all the information you need, and because of that your cat will be safe and happy?